awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ## Automatic pause and resume for Aurora Serverless<a name="aurora-serverless.how-it-works.pause-resume"></a>

 You can choose to pause your Aurora Serverless DB cluster after a given amount of time with no activity\.
 You specify the amount of time with no activity before the DB cluster is paused\.
-The default is five minutes\.
-You can also disable pausing the DB cluster\.
+When you select this option, the default inactivity time is five minutes, but you can change this value\.
+This is an optional setting\.

 When the DB cluster is paused, no compute or memory activity occurs, and you are charged only for storage\.
 If database connections are requested when an Aurora Serverless DB cluster is paused, the DB cluster automatically resumes and services the connection requests\.